ros2/design/articles/115_topic_and_service_name_mapping.md

 ### Hidden Topic or Service Names

-Any topic or service name that contains any tokens (either namespaces or a topic or service name) which starts with an underscore (`_`) will be considered hidden and tools may not show them unless explicitly asked.
+Any topic or service name that contains any tokens (either namespaces or a topic or service name) that start with an underscore (`_`) will be considered hidden and tools may not show them unless explicitly asked to.

 ## Mapping of ROS 2 Topic and Service Names to DDS Topics

-The ROS topic and service name constraints allow more characters than the DDS topic names because ROS allows for the forward slash (`/`) the tilde (`~`), and the balanced curly braces (`{}`).
+The ROS topic and service name constraints allow more types of characters than the DDS topic names because ROS allows for the forward slash (`/`) the tilde (`~`), and the balanced curly braces (`{}`).
 Since ROS 2 topic and service names are expanded to fully qualified names (which are absolute) before being used, there is always a leading forward slash (`/`) and any balanced bracket (`{}`) substitutions and tildes (`~`) will have been expanded.
 Additionally any URL related syntax is removed, e.g. the `rostopic://` prefix.
 Therefore only forward slashes have to be substituted when converting to DDS topic names.